iteam1/monitor-motor/README.md

 # Modbus Control and Monitoring Framework

-ModCon is a comprehensive framework for controlling, monitoring, and visualizing data from Modbus-enabled devices, with a particular focus on Siemens Sinamics V20 inverters.
+This is a comprehensive framework for controlling, monitoring, and visualizing data from Modbus-enabled devices, with a particular focus on Siemens Sinamics V20 inverters.
 The framework provides robust utilities for data collection, real-time visualization, and maintenance monitoring.

 <p align="center">
   <img src="./assets/imgs/diagram.png" alt="System Diagram">